canonical/microovn/docs/readme.rst

 Working with the documentation
 ==============================

 **Note:** This page is for documentation contributors.
-It assumes that an admin has enabled this repository to work with Read the Docs as described in file ``setup.rst``.
+It assumes that this repository has been enabled for doc builds as described in file ``setup.rst``.

-There are make targets defined in the ``Makefile`` that set up your local environment and allow you to view the documentation.
+There are make targets defined in the ``Makefile`` file that set up your local environment and allow you to view the documentation.
 You may also need to occasionally change the build configuration as new content is added.